MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - singular matrix, 2 by 2, so one eigen value has to be 0
 - if XTAX is positive, the matrix is positive definite
 - TBRT

+2022/07/11:

+0000<->1500

+- 2 tests that can decide if it is a positive definite
+- test 3 is derived from test 2
+- xTAx is a more important test
+- for every x1 and x2, is it always postive
+- but x1 x2 equals 0 would make it 0, should we count that
+- 2 6 6 18 threshold

 ### Lecture 28
 2022/04/09: finished, 240 mins, a symetry has inverse;